• Skip to primary navigation

 And if frosting is not your thing, then feel free to eat them without.
 They're delicious either way.
 Although I highly recommend adding the frosting 🙂 .

-Can I Use Frozen Zucchini to Make these Amish Zucchini Bars?
+Can I Use Frozen Zucchini to Make These Amish Zucchini Bars?

 I put a heaping 2 cups of shredded zucchini in freezer bags and lay them flat on a cookie sheet to freeze.
 And then I have zucchini to use throughout the year.